GannettDigital/simulato/README.md

     * Use events to facilitate communication between components
     * This can be a good way for child components to communicate to parent components
 * Parameters
-    * `instanceName`
-        * The unique name of the component which was given upon creation
-    * `options`
-        * The options object for the component which was given upon creation
     * `expectedState`
         * The utility used to modify the desired state of the program
     * `dataStore`